 - Wrapping with

-fmt.Errorf("doing X: %w", err)is a discipline rule, not a compiler rule.
-It’s easy to drop context on the floor. - Sentinel errors via
+fmt.Errorf("doing X: %w", err)is an exercise in discipline.
+If you forget, you leave valuable context on the floor. - Sentinel errors via

 errors.Is/errors.Aswork, but the compiler doesn’t tell you when you forgot to handle a new variant.